Raja (1972 film): Production

 Raja is a remake of the 1970 Hindi film Johny Mera Naam.
-A. C. Tirulokchandar was initially chosen to direct the film but he left due to personal reasons.
+A. C. Tirulokchandar was initially chosen to direct the film but he left for personal reasons.
 Sivaji Ganesan later successfully recommended C. V. Rajendran as director.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Re-release

 A digitally restored version of the film was released in May 2018.